 In this post, we will learn how to select the right model using Modelplace.AI.
 Selecting the right model will make your application faster, help you scale it to millions of requests, and save a ton of money in cloud computing costs.

-Before we go into the technical details let’s under the problem n00b
+Before we go into the technical details let’s understand the problem from the point of view of a n00b.

 Model Selection for n00bs